zkwip/E-Paper-Image-Creator/README.md

  - `waveshare/epd7in5c` - 7.5 Inch 640x384  Y/B/W
  - `waveshare/epd7in5_hd` - 7.5 Inch 880x528  B/W
  - `waveshare/epd7in5b_hd` - 7.5 Inch 880x528  R/B/W

+Profiles marked with a * appeared to have code in the manufacturer's example that does not match the specificat.
+In this case the profile specifications and/or example files might be different from what's in the manufacturer's example project.

 ## Custom Profiles
 It's usually fastest to start off with a profile of a device that is very similar.
 Often screens are sold under multiple names and even more often they share the same type of drivers.
 Once you have picked a profile, copy it and modify its parameters until it looks right.
 A good way to do this is to take an example project from the manufacturer's website and see what image you get when you use the `extract` command.
 If you want to be extra sure, you can also use the following command to run some tests to see if the profile `manufacturer/myepd` makes sense: